curious-bigcat/Multi-GPU-Audio-Transcription-Pipeline/README.md

 ## Snowflake Setup

-1. Edit and run `setup.sql` in your Snowflake worksheet or via the Snowflake CLI.
+1. Edit and run `snowflake_setup.sql` in your Snowflake worksheet or via the Snowflake CLI.
 This will:
    - Create the database, schema, and warehouse
    - Set up a GPU compute pool
    - Configure network rules and external access integration